 They head back to King Seggir’s home and set everything ablaze, killing him and all his children.
 Signy confesses her treachery.
 Finally revealing that Sinfjotli is Sigmund’s son and that she had visited a witch to change her form.
 Feeling such remorse and guilt.
 She throws herself into the flames and dies.

 The stories and legends surrounding werewolves are a fascinating topic to delve into.
-For one there are many more mythologies which talk about werewolf origin.
+For one, there are many more mythologies which talk about werewolf’s origin.
 The stories are equally as interesting and compelling as the two I told today.
 Lycaeon’s story was one of the first to involve werewolves as we know it.
 Supposedly.
 But there is nothing to say that they are with all certainty the first.
-The story of shapeshifters have always been around us for as long as humans have been around.
+The story of shapeshifters has always been around us for as long as humans have been around.

-Who is to say that changing into a wolf was not something that already existed back in the stone age.
+Who is to say that changing into a wolf was not something that already existed back in the stone age?
 Werewolf, skinwalkers, lycanthropes.
 There are several names we call these creatures of the night.
 Even though we know that they are not real, there is still that uncontrollable fear that something is stalking you in the night.
-Who is to say that it was not a werewolf watching you on your way home or staring at you as you walk up the stairs after turning the lights off.
-That subconscious fear is where these beasts live whether real or not and that is real enough to me.
+Who is to say that it was not a werewolf watching you on your way home or staring at you as you walked up the stairs after turning the lights off?
+That subconscious fear is where these beasts live, whether real or not, and that is real enough to me.